Education & Specialties

 Cooking Cuisines: Tex-Mex, Asian-American, Middle American.

 I could devote a very detailed website to everything I do with that – which I’m not going to put the energy into doing.
-I should probably just put up a picture of the 10 spice racks I have mounted on one wall in my 1,500 square foot kitchen to illustrate the point of what I do with this.
+I should probably just put up a picture of the 10 spice racks I have mounted on one wall in my 1,500 square foot kitchen to illustrate the point.

 Why do I do it?
 Because I enjoy it.
 It’s chemistry and alchemy, combined with the art of presentation.

 Note: Some people may say, “Sandra, you’re a Feminist.
 Why are you so into cooking?”
 Because that’s my choice too.
-If someone said to me, “I expect my dinner on the table by 5 o’clock!”
+If someone said, “I expect my dinner on the table by 5 o’clock!”
 I’d reply, “Well then you’d better get busy cookin’, ‘cuz I’m not doing it for you with that attitude.”

 Another Note: Someone pointed out to me that part of what may be going on is that cooking is more of a statement on my relationship to food.
 I’d become pre-diabetic at one point, so got stomach surgery to reset my metabolism.
 As a result I can’t eat much.
-Therefore, I focus on the art of creation.
-My joy comes from the smells, the prep, the nuances, presentation and a sample taste rather than actually eating.
+Therefore, I focus on the art of creation—smells, prep, nuances, presentation and a sample taste.

 This is just how much I take my cooking seriously: